Light to boost destructive power and slash size of microwave weapons, sensors

 Electronic warfare is becoming less a science of developing new technologies and more a process of sensor fusion, target networking and finding new ways to manipulate existing tools of the trade.
 A case in point--lasers and high-power microwave devices long have been eyed as competing directed-energy attack options.
 However, researchers are now combining the two to produce smaller, cheaper, more powerful, nonkinetic weapons.
 Electronic attack has taken a new path as well, shifting from ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Light Boosts Destructive Power of Microwave Weapons, Sensors".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Light Boosts Destructive Power of Microwave Weapons, Sensors".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.